 LNG terminals are facilities that receive liquefied natural gas transported by ship, subsequently regasifying it and pumping it into the transport network as per demand.
 Specialised in importing gas, these carrier terminals also offer the opportunity to regulate the gas transport network of the receiving country.
-The world’s leader in LNG, ENGIE is the number two LNG terminal operator in Europe.
+The world’s leader in LNG, through its subsidiary, Elengy, ENGIE is the leading provider of LNG terminal services in Europe.

 LNG, a major strategic advantage in gas supply